CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 What If You Were Not Married for at Least Three Years?

 Spousal maintenance should not be counted out even if your marriage was shorter than three years.
 It is not unheard of for a judge to award it for a marriage that lasted only two years, for example.
-However, in these cases, it is even more important to ensure you have solid legal representation to plead your case in front of the judge.
+However, in these cases, ensuring you have solid legal representation to plead your case in front of the judge is even more critical.

 Changing Spousal Maintenance Later

-Sometimes the circumstances under which spousal maintenance is agreed upon can shift.
-Even though this is a part of a divorce decided on a case-by-case basis, if one spouse has a change in circumstances that impacts their income, it is possible to modify an existing agreement for spousal maintenance.
+Sometimes, the circumstances under which spousal maintenance is agreed upon can shift.
+Even though this is a part of a divorce decided on a case-by-case basis, if one spouse changes circumstances that impact their income, it is possible to modify an existing agreement for spousal maintenance.

 A skilled and experienced attorney from the Law Offices of Andrew Bryant can help you with this.